-Competing electric car maker Tesla also claims that its fleet of Model S high-end electric cars have passed the combined 1 billion km mark.
+Competing electric car maker Tesla also claims that its fleet of Model S high-end electric cars has passed the combined 1 billion km mark.
 Since we have no overt reason to doubt Tesla’s claim, we can infer from this that Tesla drivers put more miles on their vehicles – 50,000 Tesla Model S cars logging about 20,000 km each compared to about 80,000 Nissan Leaf’s (is it Leaf’s or “Leaves”) logging only 12,000 km each.

 Such a wide variance of distance could well mean that Tesla consumers like their cars more than Nissan Leaf owners.
 This would not surprise us in the least, since the Model S was Consumer Reports’ highest rated car for 2014 and can step into the ring and go punch-for-punch with any other sedan out there for performance and quality.
 Not sure that the Leaf can say the same.

-At any rate, whether one is a Leaf afficianado or a “Model S man”, these car models are saving hundreds of millions of gallons of fossil fuel.
+At any rate, whether one is a Leaf aficionado or a “Model S man”, these car models are saving hundreds of millions of gallons of fossil fuel.
 And that’s a good thing, no matter which one you prefer.

 Check out some of our other recent posts on Electric Cars: